 Any security breaches or attempts, loss of equipment and any unauthorised use or suspected misuse of ICT must be immediately reported to the Headteacher.
 Additionally, all security breaches, lost/stolen equipment or data, virus notifications, unsolicited emails, misuse or unauthorised use of ICT and all other policy non-compliance must be reported to the school's Data Protection Officer and Headteacher.
-The school's DPO is Chris Beeden - contact@school-dpo.co.uk.
+The school's DPOs are Chris Beeden and Harriet Stringer - contact@school-dpo.co.uk or tel: 01234819 820